webscreens/screen-enumeration/EXPLAINER.md

 ## Privacy & Security

-### Screen enumeration

 Exposing the details of a user's multi-screen setup presents a fingerprinting concern.
-In order to mitigate the amount of personally identifying information exposed, while maintaining the usefulness of the API, we can implement the following best practices:

-* return the screens by increasing `width`
+In order to mitigate the amount of personally identifying information exposed, while maintaining the usefulness of the API, we can return the screens ordered by a non-OS-differentiating property, like increasing `width`.

-* limit the screen properties exposed to:
-  * width
-  * height
-* limit the API to secure contexts
+To reduce the chance that the user's screen data gets compromised, we can also limit the API to secure contexts.

+In addition, we can limit the set of screen properties we expose to the bare minimum needed to support our use cases.

+* New properties needed to determine which display is the most appropriate for a given type of content:
+  * absolute coordinates in entire screen space (already accessible via `screenX`/`screenY` on `window`)
+  * resolution
+  * primary vs secondary display
+* New properties needed in a UI for the user to select on which display content should appear:
+  * display name